lockelost/Uol_CM1040_team26/Readme.md

 # Theme Park Website Project

+## Event Horizon Park

+Event Horizon Park was born out of an idea to create an amuzement park dedicated to the wonders of space and beyond

+In late 2022, we decided to make our dreams into a reality when our plans were greenlit and construction began for our park

+By late 2023, our vision was complete and so opened EVENT HORIZON PARK, a place where families can go on astronomical adventures while learning all about the enigmas of Outerspace

+So, what are you waiting for?

+Book your tickets today and reach for the stars!

 ## 1. About the Website
 This website is dedicated to an imaginary theme park with a space adventure theme.
 It includes three main pages: